 How else can we support Moveable Feast?

 Thank you for asking this question!
 We raise all our own funds and every dollar donated helps provide medically tailored, healthy meals to our clients living with HIV/AIDS and other life-challenging illnesses.
-To donate directly click Here.
+Donate directly here: Feed Fight Foster!

 You can also become a fundraiser by participating in one of our Special Events!

 Have a question not answered above?
 Contact Angie Elliott, Volunteer Services Manager, for more information.